 Post-secondary education is very much self-guided in Canada.
 Aside from a small number of required courses, students are free to choose what subjects they would like to study.
 For example, a person working toward a political science degree may take a welding course just because it fits their schedule.

 Speak with your child to determine what’s important to them.
-Choosing post-secondary is a big step and your child may need help to understand the system.
+Choosing post-secondary education is a big step and your child may need help to navigate the system.

 How to Apply to a Post-Secondary School